ccamacho1966/Venafi-AdaptApp-AzAppGateway/README.md

 Pass service principal credentials to the driver as a 'Username Credential' and linked either as the 'Device Credential' or 'Application Credential'.
 Use the SPID as the username and the KeyValue as the password.

 ### Policy-Level Application Fields
 Debug This Driver (Yes/No) - Allows you to log debug info for all applications under this policy folder.
-Azure Tenant ID - x
+Azure Tenant ID - The Azure tenant ID can be supplied at the policy or application level.
-Azure Resource ID - x
+Azure Resource ID - Optional field that is for informational purposes only.

 ### Device Configuration
 Hostname/Address should be configured as the Azure resource ID for the application gateway.
 An application gateway resource ID should look like this: